SinclairCreative/trmptrain/README.md

 ---

-*"The game features multiple bankruptcies, lawsuits, and questionable business practices - just like in real life!"*
+*The game features multiple bankruptcies, lawsuits, and questionable business practices - just like the man himself*